fleandrei/HPC/README.md

-# HPC (parallel processing) - realistic phot rendering in global illumintion:
+# HPC (parallel processing) - realistic photo rendering in global illumintion:

 #To get the Photo using MPI library :
 - Go to "Parallelisation_MPI"